tfonteyn/NeverTooManyBooks/README.md

 A translation to Portuguese has started but will take time.

-New 22-March-2023: translations are now integrated and editable on [https://hosted.weblate.org/engage/nevertoomanybooks/](https://hosted.weblate.org/engage/nevertoomanybooks/)
+Translations are now integrated and editable on [https://hosted.weblate.org/engage/nevertoomanybooks/](https://hosted.weblate.org/engage/nevertoomanybooks/)
+- everyone welcome

 Data is fetched on-demand from multiple internet sites.
 You can enable/disable and prioritize the sites in the settings.